Quiet TitlePath to Immediate

 Do more of the same.
 WAIT MORE

 Whatever the case, a municipality has the right to collect code enforcement liens.
-Vacant properties contribute to blight, but properties with clear title as the result of prompt foreclosure cases provide new opportunities for communities to thrive.
+Vacant properties contribute to blight, but properties with clear title provide new opportunities for communities to thrive.

 Every municipality should know the total dollar value of all code enforcement and special assessment liens outstanding, but too often this data is not aggregated or centralized.
 Rather, the data is isolated and specific to each particular property.
 Best practices would be to understand the total aggregate value of liens and then policies developed to address each category of liens.
 As an example, liens with hard costs associated with them such as mowing or debris removal should immediately be moved for collection activities.
 Next, a community’s oldest recorded liens should be pursued, followed by liens associated with estates or defunct corporate ownership.

 STEP 2:Identify the “Worst of the Worst”